-AK/POLS 4000 3.0 (4000 6.0) Directed Reading.
+AK/POLS 4000 3.0/4000 6.0 Directed Reading.
 A detailed independent study of the student's own choosing involving intensive reading and writing in one or two selected areas.
 Specific areas are to be selected in consultation with individual members of the Political Science Faculty.
 Students registered in AK/POLS 4000 6.0 are required to submit a major paper of no less than 10,000 words in length, or its equivalent.

-Prerequisites: 78 credits or, for students with equivalent preparation, permission of the Coordinator of Political Science.
+Prerequisite: 78 credits or, for students with equivalent preparation, permission of the undergraduate program director.

-Note: Students must be accepted by a faculty supervisor before they can register in 4000-level Directed Reading courses.
+Note: Students must be accepted by a faculty supervisor before they can register in 4000-level directed reading courses.
 The course transaction form for such courses must be submitted with a note from the supervisor stating his/her willingness to perform this task.
-Permission of the Coordinator is also required.
+Permission of the undergraduate program director is also required.